 Set mixer bowl in stand mixer and attach paddle.
 Starting at low speed and gradually increasing to medium-high speed, beat bread mixture until thoroughly blended, stopping to scrape down sides as necessary.
 Add 1/3 each of the beef and pork and beat at medium-high speed until thoroughly blended with bread mixture.

 Remove bowl from stand mixer and add remaining beef and pork.
-Using a clean hand, gently mix meatball mixture, teasing apart ground meat with your fingers, just until ground beef and pork and thoroughly distributed throughout; avoid mixing any more than is necessary for even distribution.
+Using a clean hand, gently mix meatball mixture, teasing apart ground meat with your fingers, just until ground beef and pork are thoroughly mixed in and no pockets of unincorporated meat remain; avoid mixing any more than is necessary for even distribution.

 Preheat broiler and set oven rack in upper position.
 Line a rimmed baking sheet with aluminum foil.
 Form meatball mixture into handball-sized balls and arrange on prepared baking sheet; you should be able to make about 10.
 Broil meatballs until browned on top, about 7 minutes (browning times can vary dramatically, depending on oven broiler strength).